Double Jeopardy Clause: Multiple punishments

 In the American military, courts-martial are subject to the same law of double jeopardy, since the Uniform Code of Military Justice has incorporated all of the protections of the U.S. Constitution.
 The non-criminal proceeding non-judicial punishment (or NJP) is considered to be akin to a civil case and is subject to lower standards than a court-martial, which is the same as a civilian court of law.
 NJP proceedings are commonly used to correct or punish minor breaches of military discipline.
 If a NJP proceeding fails to produce conclusive evidence, however, the commanding officer (or ranking official presiding over the NJP) is not allowed to prepare the same charge against the military member in question.
 In a court-martial, acquittal of the defendant means he is protected permanently from having those charges reinstated.

+One notable exception to double jeopardy rules for military service members is if the service member was being tried for the same offense in civilian court.
+If a civilian court acquits an active duty service member of an offense, a court-martial can still be convened against the service member for the same offense under the provisions of the UCMJ.
+This is based on the "dual sovereigns" doctrine that holds that the civilian and military justice systems are completely distinct from each other and therefore are treated the same way as the distinction between state and federal courts or US and foreign courts would be for double jeopardy purposes.

 The most famous American court case invoking the claim of double jeopardy is probably the second murder trial in 1876 of Jack McCall, killer of Wild Bill Hickok.
 McCall was acquitted in his first trial, which Federal authorities later ruled to be illegal because it took place in an illegal town, Deadwood, then located in South Dakota Indian Territory.
 At the time, Federal law prohibited all except Native Americans from settling in the Indian Territory.
 McCall was retried in Federal Indian Territorial court, convicted, and hanged in 1877.
-He was the first person ever executed by Federal authorities in the Dakota Territory.
+He was the first person executed by Federal authorities in the Dakota Territory.

 Double jeopardy also does not apply if the defendant was never tried from the start.
 Charges that were dropped or put on hold for any reason can always be reinstated in the future—if not barred by some statute of limitations.